HathorNetwork/hathor-wallet/QA.md

     1. Go back to the 'Administrative Tools', click to destroy mint and select 2.
 You must see a message saying 'You have no more authority outputs for this token'.
     1. Go to 'About TST' tab and must see 'Can mint new tokens: No'.

-1. **Explorer**
-    1. Click on 'Explorer' -> 'Transactions'.
-And then click on the first transaction.
-    1. Copy the transaction ID and click on the 'Back' link.
-    1. Type this transaction ID on the search field and press 'Enter'.
-It should go to the transaction detail screen.
-    1. Go to the bottom part of the screen, click on 'Show raw transaction' and copy it.
-    1. Click on 'Explorer' -> 'Decode Tx'.
-    1. Type this raw transaction copied and click on 'Decode tx'.
-Check if it's the same transaction.

 1. **Change server**
     1. Click on the 'Wallet' navigation link, then on the settings icon and the on 'Change server'.
     1. Select one of the default servers and connect.